bowenam/hardiness-zone-toolbox/README.md

-# raster-to-phzm
+# hardiness-zone-toolbox
-Arcpy scripts that convert raster datasets containing annual average minimum temperatures to a Plant Hardiness Zone Map.
+This toolbox was created by Andrew Bowen (bowenam@etsu.edu) at East Tennessee State University as part of a Master's thesis project.
+The toolboxes contain arcpy scripts that convert raster datasets containing annual average minimum temperatures (BIO 6) to a Plant Hardiness Zone Map.

 ## Reclassify (Layers)
 Reclassifies raster layer in current map.
 Also takes filepath raster input.